bwbio/LoopAnalysisScript/README.md

 # Loop-analysis-scripts
 ## Full analysis pipeline
-NOTE: Keep all files (including .bedpe files and hg38 gff file) in a single directory.
+NOTE: Keep all files (including .bedpe files, hg38 gff file, and COSMICDB.tsv) in a single directory.
 For the python scripts and Linux terminal, use this as the working directory.

 Dependencies: bedtools, Python >= 3.7, pandas >= 1.2.0